Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Computational results

 \subsection{Picker rack sequencing}

-Recall that we treat the picker rack sequencing problem as a feasibility problem, so for a given set of racks we have to find a feasible rack sequence so as to fulfil all of the orders assigned to the single picker whilst having only $B$ bin positions available.
+Recall that we treat the picker rack sequencing problem as a feasibility problem, so for a given set of racks we have to find a feasible rack sequence with which we can fulfil all of the orders assigned to the single picker, whilst having only $B$ bin positions available.
 It is clear that (in general, for a fixed number of orders) this problem will be more challenging the larger the number of racks assigned to the picker.

-Hence in order to investigate our picker rack sequencing formulation we took the instances shown in Table~\ref{table1} and Table~\ref{table2} and solved them to proven optimality for $P=1$, so a single picker, but for a much larger range of $C_p$ values than considered in Table~\ref{table1} and Table~\ref{table2}.
-Given the solution to an instance for $P=1$ and a given $C_p$ value we applied our picker rack sequencing formulation in order to find (if possible) a feasible rack sequence given $B$ bin positions.
+In order to investigate PRSF and PRSF1 we took the instances shown in Tables~\ref{table1}-\ref{table150} and solved them to proven optimality for $P=1$, so a single picker, but for a much larger range of $C_p$ values than considered in Tables~\ref{table1}-\ref{table150}.
+Given the solution to an instance for $P=1$ and a given $C_p$ value we applied our picker rack sequencing formulations in order to find (if possible) a feasible rack sequence given $B$ bin positions.